Preface

 --cluster-cidr=10.42.0.0/16" sh -

-Note that you need to specify --flannel-backend=none and --disable-network-policy to disable the default CNI components.
+Note the need to specify --flannel-backend=none and --disable-network-policy to disable the default CNI component.

 Worker Nodes